collocations.org

 She lost her hearing when she was a child.

-get back, regain
+get back, regain (esp.
+AmE)

-Is there any chance that he''ll get his hearing back?
+Is there any chance that he'll get his hearing back?

-HEARING + VERB
+hearing + VERB

-deteriorate, get worse, go
+deteriorate, go

-His hearing began to deteriorate. | Her hearing was already going.
+His hearing began to deteriorate.

-His hearing began to deteriorate. | Her hearing was already going.
+Her hearing was already going.

-come back, get better, improve
+come back, improve

 Two months after the accident her hearing came back.

-HEARING + NOUN
+hearing + NOUN

-impairment, loss, problems | aid
+impairment, loss, problems

 to have/wear a hearing aid